Guidomo10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3) This programm Write a function that returns the length of a string.
 4) This programm Write a function that prints a string, followed by a new line
 5) This programm Write a function that prints a string, in reverse
+6) This programm Write a function that reverses a string.